jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt2.md

 Be sure to read out [first post](/post/xrp_vs_xlm_pt1) in this series in which we introduce technical differences between these Blockchain technologies.

+In this article we continue our analysis, diving into common transactions that can be issued with both of them

 <h2>Common Transactions</h2>

 There are many different transactions that can be issued by an account owner.
 The common ones represented in both XRP and XLM fall into four general categories: